imkailey/JRNL/live.md

 ---

-### people add to list
-- President of coke/marketing from this time period
-- President of pepsi/marketing from this time period

----

 ## 15 jul 1985 pg 5
-### long on performances, short on polkitical context
+### long on performances, short on political context
 - more nostalgic than revolutionary than woodstock
 - very little black representation for an event giving to africa
-- didnt really focus on the details of what was going on, first was virtue signaling
+- didn't really focus on the details of what was going on, first was virtue signaling
-- current music environment didnt focus on the bigger picture, who was influenced by what and who influences what
+- current music environment did not focus on the bigger picture, who was influenced by what and who influences what
 - white washed representation of what rock was
 - focused more on the spectacle of what was going on
   - should have focused on how to get the aid there
   - should have shown more what it was going to
   - should have focused on more diversity
 - woodstock used politics to help change the world
-  - live aid thought if you throw enough moeny at a problem it will go away
+  - live aid thought if you throw enough money at a problem it will go away
 - very very little focus on the actual cause raising money for
   - mostly a focus on changing the world and on the music
   - my dad thought it was for aids